Novus Terra Digital Hub

 The Challenge

 In Uganda, 80% of the population lives in rural areas, yet less than 13% have access to electricity and under 10% have regular internet use.
-The situation is even more critical in refugee settlements like Kyaka II, home to over 130,000 refugees.
+The situation is even more critical in remote regions like Pakwach and Karamoja, and in refugee settlements such as Kyaka II, home to over 130,000 refugees.
 Traditional digital training programs are designed for urban environments, assuming reliable infrastructure and English proficiency—conditions that simply do not exist in these contexts.

 Our Impact Since 2012